Document information

 Using SSL for HTTPS, SMTP, POP3 and IMAP

 An SSL certificate is required before you can enable and use SSL for SMTP, POP3 and IMAP protocols.
-This article talks about different options for obtaining an SSL certificate.
+The following is a list of options you have when using a certificate.

 Option 1 - obtaining a free SSL certificate from Let's Encrypt Recommended